tigera/docs/calico-enterprise/network-policy/networksets.mdx

     Network sets are key to being able to manage threats by blocking bad IPs with policy in a timely way.
 Imagine having to update individual policies when you find a bad IP you need to quickly block.
 You can even give access to a controller that automatically updates CIDRs in a network set when a bad IP is found.

+### How to

-### Create a network set and use it in policy
+#### Create a network set and use it in policy

 In this section, we’ll walk through how to create a namespaced network set in Manager UI.
-You can use your cluster or a labs-cluster.

 In this example, you will create a network set named, `google`.
 This network set contains a list of trusted google endpoints for the app called, `storefront`.
 As a service owner, you want to be able to see traffic leaving the storefront app to these trusted sites in Service Graph.
 Instead of matching endpoints on IP addresses, we will use domain names.